sidharth74659/POC/slides.md

 - Ever wondered how ChatGPT vibes with you?
 Yeah, it was [instructed](https://github.com/asgeirtj/system_prompts_leaks/blob/main/OpenAI/o4-mini.md#:~:text=Over%20the%20course%20of%20conversation%2C%20adapt%20to%20the%20user%E2%80%99s%20tone%20and%20preferences).
 - Ever wondered how it *refuse requests* get political/controversial statements?
 Yeah, it was [regulated](https://github.com/asgeirtj/system_prompts_leaks/blob/main/Anthropic/claude-sonnet-4.md#:~:text=do%20not%20use%20these%20harmful%20sources%20and%20refuse%20requests).

-You can find more of such system prompts from various leaks, like: [Source 1](https://github.com/jujumilk3/leaked-system-prompts), [Source 2](https://github.com/asgeirtj/system_prompts_leaks).
+You can find more of such system prompts from various leaks by [jujumilk3](https://github.com/jujumilk3/leaked-system-prompts), [asgeirtj](https://github.com/asgeirtj/system_prompts_leaks) among others.
 <br>

 <style>